svarozhych/yaml_converter/README.md

 A command-line tool that converts YAML files into human-readable, formatted Word documents using AI-powered analysis.

 ## 📋 Overview
 YAML Converter transforms files with .yml and .yaml extensions into well-formatted documentation.
+It is designed with the purpose to make Sigma Rules understandable for security professionals.
 It parses YAML structure, uses Gemma3 AI to convert technical specifications into clear language, and outputs professional Word documents.

 ## Features